trbs/bucky/README.rst

 -----

 Bucky is a small server for collecting and translating metrics.
-It can current collect metric data from CollectD, StatsD and MetricsD and push those metrics to a client: memcache, mysql or carbon-Graphite.
+It receive metric data from CollectD, StatsD and MetricsD and proxy it to memcache, mysql or graphite.

 Installation
 ------------